 A few months later he launched a second ebook for which he charged $4.99 and made $16,000 in six weeks.
 Then two months later he released an online course for $99 which made a profit of $25,000 on it’s initial launch.
 A relaunch a few months later made another $36,000.

 As of 2018 Jeff says that, “On average, I publish one new article and one new podcast every week.”

 Jeff has published five books including ‘Real Artists Don’t Starve’, a New York Times Bestseller.

 ‘The Creative Professional’ Jeff Goins:

-Which successful bloggers have I neglected to mention?
+Which interesting and successful bloggers have I neglected to mention?

 Let me know in the comments below!

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'